State Financial Aid - General Information

 The Commission for Higher Education is dedicated to making college affordable through need-based financial aid awards and to allow choice by granting awards to those attending public, independent and proprietary colleges.
 Prior to July 1, 2012, state financial aid was administered by the State Student Assistance Commission of Indiana (SSACI), which merged with the Commission in 2012.

 State financial aid awards may be applied only to tuition and regularly assessed fees.
-The financial aid office of a student's choice institution also is notified of the student's state financial aid status.
-To accept State financial aid awards, please contact your institution's financial aid office.
+The financial aid office of a student's choice institution is also notified of the student's state financial aid status.

-Please visit our State Financial Aid - By Program page for more information about Indiana's grant programs, or the Application Filing Deadlines page for instructions on how to apply and to review application submission deadlines for Indiana's financial aid programs.
+Please visit our State Financial Aid - By Program page for more information about Indiana's grant programs.

 CREDIT COMPLETION REQUIREMENTS

-Students who receive state financial aid (Higher Education Award, Freedom of Choice Award, 21st Century Scholarship and State Part-time Grant) for the first time during the 2013-2014 academic year or thereafter will be required to meet certain Credit Completion Requirements to renew state financial aid awards in subsequent years.
+Students who receive state financial aid (Higher Education Award, Freedom of Choice Award, 21st Century Scholarship and Adult Student Grant) for the first time during the 2013-2014 academic year or thereafter will be required to meet certain Credit Completion Requirements to renew state financial aid awards in subsequent years.